 All healthcare professionals interested in the diagnosis, management, treatment, and prevention of genetic conditions and increasing their understanding of the genetic basis of common, chronic health problems affecting both children and adults will find the programming applicable to their practice.
 The ACMG Annual Meeting is targeted for the following professionals:

-• Laboratory directors, variant scientists and technicians who conduct genetic testing.
+• Laboratory professionals who conduct genetic testing.

 • Clinical, laboratory and research trainees of genetics and all biomedical sciences.